JackieAlvarez/SplitTheBill/README.md

-# ConcertTicketsforClass
+# SplitTheBill
-Ticket vault app from Android Boot Camp
+Ticket vault app from Android Boot Camp with some customization.